shelleywong/CSCI211-Course-Materials/Labs/lab11.md

     pnum = 0;  // reset num to its initial value
 }
 ```

+We use the catch-block to catch the problem number `pnum`, print an appropriate error message, reset the error flags, clear the buffer, and reset pnum.
+Notice that we are expecting integer input from `cin`, so the input that is thrown is an integer, not the entire invalid problem input.<br>

 Once you are finished, submit your `main.cpp` to Turnin.